-The City of Montreal is one of the largest building owners in Quebec, it maintains and maintains approximately 1500 buildings and almost 60 million square meters of land, and manages more than 300 buildings for rent.
+The City of Montreal is one of the largest building owners in Quebec, it maintains approximately 1500 buildings and almost 60 million square meters of land, and manages more than 300 buildings for rent.
 The Property Management and Planning Service (SGPI) is responsible for this management and must, among other things, fulfill its mission of providing the Deputy Director General of Institutional Services and the Municipal Administration with recommendations for optimal and integrated management. of the City’s real estate park.

 OBJECTIVE OF THE MANDATE